 Think about why you became a teacher.
-Make sure to intentionally discuss your passion for teaching and your reason “why”.
+Make sure to intentionally discuss your passion for teaching and the reason “why”.
 This will show the interview committee your excitement and dedication to this wonderful, rewarding profession.

-Teacher Tip: Remember to sit up straight in your chair and look at the interview committee in the eyes when they are speaking to you.
+Teacher Tip: Remember to sit up straight in your chair and look the interview committee in the eyes when they are speaking to you.
 Again, try to stay calm and relaxed as much as possible.

-Teacher Tip: Share your teacher work samples Remember you have 20-30 minutes to prove you are the best teacher for the job!
+Teacher Tip: Share your teacher work samples.
+Remember you have 20-30 minutes to prove you are the best teacher for the job!
 Bring along your best teacher work samples with you!
-Remember you want to impress the committee and prove you are the best teacher for the open position.
+Remember, you want to impress the committee and prove you are the best teacher for the open position.

 GOOD LUCK ON YOUR INTERVIEW!
 Please email me at email@example.com, and let me know how your interview went!